AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 ### How it works

-The fng are opt-in directives, they behave *the same* as an ng event directive.
-But it differs in one important way.
+The fng events are opt-in directives, which behave *the same* as an ng event directive.
+However, it differs in one important way.
 When triggered (e.g. fng-click) it bubbles up the scope tree and searches for a defined $stopDigestPropagation property.

 When found it will call a $digest in the scope where $stopDigestPropagation is set and checks all the child scopes as shown below: